 As a total channel, digital media channels can combine to reach large numbers of people.
-As we covered in the digital business model, internet penetration is at almost 90% of households and Facebook covers 60% of all Australians.
+As per our digital business model guide, internet penetration is at almost 90% of households and Facebook covers 60% of all Australians.

-But, the challenge from a reach point of view is that consumers are looking at different channels and content at different times.
-Your digital adverts will be seen while they flick through content on Facebook or You Tube for example.
-Or it will only be seen when they search on a relevant topic.
-Your digital, media plan needs to find the right places online for your consumers to see your messages.
+But, the challenge from a reach point of view is that customers are looking at different channels and content at different times.
+Your digital adverts will be seen while they flick through content on Facebook or You Tube, for example.
+Or they’ll only be seen when customers search on a relevant topic.
+Your digital media plan has to find the right places online for customers to see your messages.

 Unlike broadcast media where you can guarantee a large audience watching a specific show or event, digital media channels are much more fragmented.

 So, your digital media plan is much more likely to be a combination of many small media placements to achieve your overall reach number.
-In traditional media channels, you will have a fewer number of placements, but each will generally reach a higher number.
+In traditional media channels, you have fewer placements, but each reaches more people.

-For example, there’s no digital equivalent of a major sports event final or the finale of a reality show that automatically drives large reach numbers.
+For example, there’s no digital equivalent of a major sports event final, or TV series finale which automatically reaches large numbers.

-BUT, you can reach these types of audiences if you focus your media plan on the digital channels that associate with those large events.
-Like news, sport or entertainment websites.
+BUT, you can reach these types of audiences if you focus your media plan on the digital channels which associate with those large events.
+News, sport or entertainment websites, for example.

 Digital media channels can and should be part of your overall reach targets.
 But it’s actually in support of the next stage of the digital journey where they really come into their own.

-Digital media channels have a great advantage over traditional media is that they can be made interactive.
+Digital media’s great advantage over traditional media is adverts can be made interactive.

-This ability to interact with the consumer is important for engagement.
-The consumer is active and can respond to a message immediately.
-And one easy way to measure engagement is by how much people lean back or lean forward when they consume the media.
+This ability to interact with the customer is important for engagement.
+The customer is active and can respond to a message immediately.

-When a consumer watches a TV or cinema ad, they consume it passively.
+When a customer watches a TV or cinema ad, they consume it passively.

-They see it whether they have chosen to or not.
-And there is no immediate action they can do with the advert itself.
-To “interact”, they need to use another piece of technology e.g. search for the product online or call a number to enquire.
+They see it whether they’ve chosen to or not.
+And there’s no immediate action they can do with the advert itself.
+To “interact”, they need to use another piece of technology e.g. search online, or call a number to find out more.

 This passive media experience is often called ‘lean back’ media.
 Because picture how you see advertising on TV or at the cinema.
-You are generally leaning back from the screen.
+You lean back from the screen.